-HOTV is not a charity, it is a business registered with the Financial Conduct Authority.
-It is however non-profit-making in the sense that any profits will be ploughed back into improving service or into the wider community.
+HOTV is not a charity, it is a Community Benefit Society registered with the Financial Conduct Authority.
+It is non-profit-making in the sense that any profits will be ploughed back into improving service or into the wider community.

 Based on our understanding of the rates assessment, and the current assessments of both the shop and the pub, HOTV could expect a full rebate of rates for both businesses.
 The prospects for renting accommodation are not yet known, however it is likely that the accommodation would be used for any future manager or tenant.

 Could another use for consideration be that it was used for a drop off point?
 For example, internet shopping?